ieeesp2023sub/deepdr/README.md

 For this case, the contextual window size is 8, and the preprocessed event's vector dimension is 1195.

 ### Output
-DepComm will output several different files to the folder ``output`` in the project home directory ``DEPCOMM``.
+DeepDR will output recall rate and precise rate, and one .txt file to the folder ``output`` in the project home directory ``DeepDR``.
-1. Some dot files that are named as ``community_*.dot``.
-They are the graphs for each community.
-2. A dot file that is named as ``summary_graph.dot``.
-It is the summary graph, where the node denotes community and the edge denotes the data flow direction among communities.
+The .txt file is named as ``attackstory.txt``.
+It is the recovered attack campaign.
-3. A txt file that is named as ``summary.txt``.
-It contains the master process, time span and prioritized InfoPaths for each community.
-4. Another txt file that is named as ``community.txt``.
-It records nodes attributes for each community (pid and pidname for process node, path and filename for file node, IP and Port for network node).

-Note that the dot files can be visualized by [Graphviz](https://github.com/xflr6/graphviz).